vega/altair/CONTRIBUTING.md

 generate great Altair visualizations.

-Note that the [Altair website](https://altair-viz.github.io/) is only updated when a new version is released so your contribution might not show up for a while.
+Note that the [Altair website](https://altair-viz.github.io/) is only updated when a new version is released so your contributions might not show immediately.

 ### Adding Examples